aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/data-validation/_index.md

 ##### **Date Data Validation**

 With this type of validation, users enter date values within a specified range, or meeting specific criteria, into the validated cells.
-In the example, the user is restricted to enter dates between 1970 to 1999.
+In the example, the user is restricted to enter dates between 1970 and 1999.
 Here, the validation area is the B1 cell.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Data-FilteringAndValidation-DateDataValidation-1.py" >}}

 ##### **Time Data Validation**

 With this type of validation, users can enter times within a specified range, or meeting some criteria, into the validated cells.
-In the example, the user is restricted to enter times between 09:00 to 11:30 AM.
+In the example, the user is restricted to enter times between 09:00 and 11:30 AM.
 Here, the validation area is the B1 cell.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Data-FilteringAndValidation-TimeDataValidation-1.py" >}}